Galaxy Pods Chinatown, a Singapore capsule hotel

 Final thoughts on Galaxy Pods Chinatown

-We approached booking a place to stay in Singapore with some trepidation, from past experience we knew how expensive accommodation was but we wanted somewhere special for the last night of our big trip around Southeast Asia.
+We approached booking accommodation in Singapore with some trepidation.
+From past experience, we knew how expensive it could be, but we wanted somewhere special for the final night of our big trip around Southeast Asia.

-Galaxy Pods Chinatown was a huge success and we’re so pleased we took the plunge and tried this new style of hotel.
-The location and price are unbeatable but the best part was the quirky nature of the pods, the boys said a few times how much they loved it and we were sad to slide the hatch shut for the final time.
+Galaxy Pods Chinatown turned out to be a fantastic choice.
+We’re so glad we took the plunge and tried this quirky new style of hotel.
+The location and price were unbeatable, but the real highlight was the novelty of the pods.
+The boys said several times how much they loved it, and we were genuinely sad to slide the hatch shut for the final time.